 David currently works as a Climate Resilience Analyst for Climate Resilience Data Development and Analysis at EPA Office of Research and Development

 Growing up in the military community, I had the opportunity to move to multiple places that allowed me to live in various diverse environments.
 From the beaches in Hawaii to the mountains in Kentucky I lived nearby, I was able to develop an appreciation for the environment while simultaneously fostering the need to help protect it.
 By having a political science degree with a concentration in environmental science, along with the knowledge I will gain in the Climate Change and Society program, I hope to be a fierce advocate for the environment by working for organizations that highlight the intrinsic value that nature has to offer all of us.

-Madison currently works for Wetlands Watch in Norfolk, VA.
+Madison currently works as a Program Associate for Wetlands Watch in Norfolk, VA.

 I have always been passionate about the environment and later in life learned that I wanted to protect it.
 This program gives me a way to do just that by advocating for environmental policies that address the global issue of climate change.
 I received my undergraduate degree in political science and a minor in environmental science here at NC State.

-Robert currently works as an Environmental Specialist at NC DEQ.
+Robert currently works as Technical Specialist for NARUC.

-Aaron currently works for Dorman Energy Services as the Director of Business and Project Development.
+Aaron currently works as the SVP of Business and Project Development at Dorman Energy Services.

 I earned a Bachelor of Science in Anthropological Sciences from The Ohio State University.
 I have worked with food in various ways over the last 13 years—from growing it to serving it to teaching children’s cooking classes.
 Since enrolling at NC State, I have been especially interested in how climate change may affect agricultural land and communities near the North Carolina coast.